VKECE/codebear_unkoalified_oscp_guide/README.md

 ### Report

-whoisflynn passed their exam and updated the template and passed with it.
-I used it and found it easy it use, check it out [here](https://github.com/whoisflynn/OSCP-Exam-Report-Template)
+whoisflynn passed their exam with an updated template.
+I found it easy to use, check it out on [whoisflynn's github page](https://github.com/whoisflynn/OSCP-Exam-Report-Template)

 ### Conclusion

 So what's the final cost?
 * HTB VIP membership
 * OSCP exam ticket
+* Time.

-* Time, I had the goal of completing the entire list of things I listed here before doing my exam and it worked.
+I achieved my goal of completing what I've just listed above before doing my exam and I passed (the second time).

 Don't be afriad of failing the first time either.
 You'll gain valuable experience and figure out your weaknesses.
 Plus it's much cheaper than purchasing the labs.